mhjort/trombi/README.md

 clj-gatling calls the writer function periodically (currently after each 20000 requests) and then generator once when the simulation is over.
 There is an example on how to use custom reporter in examples folder.

+## Change History

+Note!
+Version 0.8.0 includes few changes on how simulations are defined.
+See more details in [change history](CHANGES.md).
+All changes are backwards compatible.
+The old way of defining the simulation is still supported but maybe deprecated in future.
+You can see documentation for old versions [here](README-old.md).

 ## Jenkins